kieckhafer/reaction-bot/readme.md

 etc.
 ```

 Tells you your commute time from Reaction's Santa Monica office.
-Reguires a Google Maps API key to be set as an environmental variable on startup. **
+Requires a Google Maps API key to be set as an environmental variable on startup.
 ```
 TOKEN=<slack-api-key> MAPS_API=<google-maps-api-key> node rbot.js
 ```